- Contact the school for an admissions packet.

 The school will review applications from families throughout the school year and summer, as needed, until the school is fully enrolled.
 Even after achieving full enrollment, the school continues to accept and review applications for the wait pool, in case openings arise in any class.

-The Island School does not discriminate on the basis of race, color, religion, gender, disability, national or ethnic origin, sexual orientation or other legally protected status in the administration of its education policies, admissions policies, financial aid program and other school-administered programs.
+The Island School does not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity, disability, national or ethnic origin, or other legally protected status in admission of otherwise qualified students or in providing access to the rights, privileges, programs, or activities generally available to all students and their families, including educational policies, scholarship and other financial aid programs, or athletic, extra-curricular, and other school-administered programs and activities.